DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 ---
 title: Reasons for rejection iteration 6
-description: We made a few changes to the reasons for rejection flow to ready it for production.
+description: Getting the new flow ready for production.
 date: 2021-12-02
 tags:
   - AN029